kianho/pconpy/README.md

 ```
 or via the [Anaconda Python Distribution](http://continuum.io/downloads):
 ```
-conda install numpy biopython matplotlib docopt
+conda install numpy biopython matplotlib pip pip install docopt
 ```

 ### DSSP

 PConPy uses the DSSP secondary structure assignment program to obtain
 inter-residue hydrogen bond information.
 The DSSP executable needs to be
-installed into your system path as `dssp`, it can be downloaded from:
+installed into your system path and renamed to `dssp`, it can be
+downloaded from:

 - ftp://ftp.cmbi.ru.nl/pub/software/dssp/